gvwilson/sensibleadventures/nardica/nardica.md

 she said as Wales's shaking hands dropped a thumb-sized cylinder on the floor.
-She twisted two already-assembled parts around, tightened them, and clipped the cylinder into the holder they made on the bottom.
+She twisted two already-assembled parts around, tightened them, and clipped the cylinder into place.
 "It'll be more stable like this."

 Wales handed her more parts without hesitation or question.
-When she handed the newly-made bot back to him he turned it over for one last check and then flung it past Iffy.
+When she handed the newly-made bot back to him he turned it over for one last check and then flung it at the wall.
-Its gyroscopic gearwheel spinning madly, the little machine scampered up the wall and along the ceiling.
+Its gyroscopic gearwheel spinning madly, the little machine scampered up to the ceiling.

 "If that's a bomb---"
 the sergeant began.

 "Directional broadband pulse,"
-Wales panted.
+Wales panted as the little machine disappared around the corner.
 "It'll blind them for sure,
 knock them out if we're lucky."